ellysh/video-game-bots/InGameBots/process-memory-access.md

 There is [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function that allows to get a [**handle**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724457%28v=vs.85%29.aspx) of the process with specified [**process identifier**](https://en.wikipedia.org/wiki/Process_identifier) (PID).
 When you known this process handle, you can access process internals for example process memory via WinAPI functions.

-All processes in Windows are system objects of specific type.
+All processes in Windows are system objects of a specific type.
 These objects are high-level abstractions for OS resources such as a file, process or thread.
-Each object has an unified structure and they consist of header and body.
+Each object has an unified structure, which consist of header and body.
 Header contains meta information about the object and it is used by [**Object Manager**](https://en.wikipedia.org/wiki/Object_Manager_%28Windows%29).
-Body contains the object-specific data.
+Body contains the object specific data.

 Windows [**security model**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374876%28v=vs.85%29.aspx) restricts processes to access the system objects or to perform various system administration tasks.
 The security model requires a process to have special privileges to access another process with `OpenProcess` WinAPI function. [**Access token**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374909%28v=vs.85%29.aspx) is a system object that allows us to manipulate with security attributes of the process.
 The access token can be used to grant necessary privileges, which are required to use `OpenProcess` function.